caltechlibrary/cait/OVERVIEW.md

 _cait_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _cait_ can be used to put some content back into ArchivesSpace.
 This gives you options for batch editing content with more general tools like R, Open Refine, etc.

-[cait](CAIT-JAVASCRIPT-README.md) also provides a JavaScript shell (repl) and script runner for working with [ArchicesSpace REST API](http://archivesspace.github.io/archivesspace/).
-It provides access to the same API provided internal to _cait_.
-Helpful for data migrations and fixes.

 ### genpages

 _genpages_ renders the content dumped by _cait_ into a website structure suitable for hosting with _servepages_ search engine and web server.
 It does NOT talk directly to ArchivesSpace and as a result does not increase the load on your ArchivesSpace server.